suneel0101/django-easyrest/README.md

 EasyRest is really simple to use and even simpler to extend.

 ## What features do I get with EasyRest?
-EasyRest is meant to be a straightforward read-only api for the most common use cases.
+EasyRest is meant to be simple and cover the most common use cases.
 So it supports,
 * pagination
 * authentication
 * restricting by requesting user